My Plantiful Cooking

 A plate of seaweed salad on a sushi mat with chopsticks and a cup of tea beside.

 If you ever dine in a Japanese restaurant, chances are you will be familiar with this salad!
-Wakame seaweed salad is a popular Japanese appetizer that is crunchy, refreshing, and versatile.
-I love serving mine with vegan yakisoba, a Japanese noodle dish.
+Wakame seaweed salad is a popular Japanese appetizer that is crunchy and refreshing.
+Additionally, it pairs with various mains, from tofu yakisoba to sushi like my avocado maki.

 Jump to: